opendistro-for-elasticsearch/anomaly-detection-kibana-plugin/README.md

   Runs the plugin tests.

+- `yarn test:e2e`

+  Start Kibana, wait for it to be available on `localhost:5601`, and runs end-to-end tests.

 ## Contributing to Open Distro for Elasticsearch Anomaly detection Kibana

 We welcome you to get involved in development, documentation, testing the anomaly detection plugin.
 See our [CONTRIBUTING.md](./CONTRIBUTING.md) and join in.